-Pauline Rook is a professionally qualified photographer, living and working in Somerset.
+Pauline Rook is an Associate of the Royal Photographic Society living and working in Somerset.
 She specialises in portraiture but is equally well known for her rural documentary work.

 Working on a dairy farm, brought out her passion for black and white photography as she sought to document the rapidly changing world around her.
 She studied at an advanced level and learned the skills needed to take photographs in dark and difficult circumstances and to produce top level monochrome prints.

-Her professional work started in the black and white darkroom and this experience is still a major influence on her work.
+Her photographic journey started in the black and white darkroom and this experience is still a major influence on her work.

 Pauline has embraced the change to digital photography and enjoys the many creative advantages it has .
 She is currently been working with a camera that has had its Infra Red filter removed.
 This means that there is no pretence that the resulting photographs represent anything other than an artifice, but that it offers a different outlet for artistic expression.
 The use of normal photographic technique is still there but the pictures reveal a surreal world where there are no colours but light or dark tones depending on how much IR radiation the subject emits.